apache/jena-site/source/documentation/fuseki2/fuseki-plain.md

 ## Running as a configured deployment or development server {#fuseki-server}

-The artifact `org.apache.jena:jena-fuseki-server` is a packaging of the "main" server that runs from the command line.
-Unlike the UI Fuseki server, it is only configured from the command line and has no persistent work area on-disk.
+The artifact `org.apache.jena:jena-fuseki-server` is a packaging of the Fuseki server that runs from the command line.
+Unlike the UI Fuseki server, running this way has no persistent work area on-disk.

-    java -jar jena-fuseki-server-$VER.jar --help
+    java -cp jena-fuseki-server-$VER.jar org.apache.jena.fuseki.main.cmds.FusekiMainCmd --help

 The arguments are the same as the
 [full UI server command line program](/documentation/fuseki2/fuseki-webapp.html#fuseki-standalone-server).